 Bigfoot Sightings by Region: Tracking America’s Wild Giant

 Some call him Sasquatch.
 Others whisper “the hairy man,” “skookum,” or “booger.”
-Whatever the name, Bigfoot has left enormous footprints - literally and culturally - across nearly every corner of North America.
-His legend isn’t confined to one mountain range or forest.
-From the misty firs of the Pacific Northwest to the swamps of Florida, reports of towering ape-like beings have persisted for generations, blending frontier folklore, Indigenous oral tradition, and modern eyewitness testimony into one enduring mystery.
+Whatever the name, Bigfoot has left enormous footprints, both literal and cultural, across nearly every corner of North America.
+His legend is not confined to one mountain range or forest.
+From the misty firs of the Pacific Northwest to the swamps of Florida, reports of towering, ape-like beings have persisted for generations, drawing from frontier folklore, Indigenous oral traditions, and modern eyewitness testimony.

-If there is a ground zero for the Bigfoot phenomenon, it’s here - between the snow-capped Cascades and the coastal rainforests of Washington, Oregon, and Northern California.
+If there is a ground zero for the Bigfoot phenomenon, it lies between the snow-capped Cascades and the rain-soaked forests of Washington, Oregon, and Northern California.

 Washington State